 In a normal system, it works like this: Your battery supplies power to the starter and the main relay.
 The main relay powers the fuel pump and computer.
 The battery also supplies the initial electric spark to the spark plugs.
-Once the engine is cranked, the alternator begins turning, which generates the electricity necessary to recharge the battery and to power the engine and other components.
+Once the engine is cranked, the alternator begins turning, generating the electricity necessary to recharge the battery and power the engine and other components.

 The alternator should always provide enough electricity to recharge the battery and power your other components.
-If it does not, then the electricity needed comes from the battery and because it’s not being recharged, it will eventually die.
+If it does not, then the electricity needed comes from the battery and because it’s not being recharged.
 Of course, automotive batteries have a limited lifespan – they should be checked regularly after they’re about three years of age (although it’s wise to have them checked at least twice a year no matter how new they might be).

 Common reasons for this to happen:

 - Bad Cell: Batteries will eventually die no matter what.
 They will develop a bad cell that prevents them from holding a charge and will need to be replaced.
 This is part of normal vehicle maintenance.
 Have your battery tested every Spring and Fall to ensure that you’re able to avoid being stranded by a failed battery.
 Batteries most commonly “die” during hot and cold weather.